 You know what closing date is best for your circumstances, but if you are trying to stand out over other offers in the Ottawa market, try to give the sellers the date THEY want.
 That might mean closing quickly, and carrying two places for a short while, but it can make all the difference!

 This is where can get a little uncomfortable, and you have to know where to draw the line.
 Your real estate agent may pressure you into making a subject-free offer with absolutely no conditions, but we rarely advocate this approach.
 And in fact we saw first hand numerous instances where that proved disastrous in the GTA only last year.

 Review each condition with your real estate agent.
 For example, an inspection condition might be excluded if you are buying a near new home in pristine condition.

 Subject to financing (COF) within five business days is typical.
 You should not remove a COF clause, but you can make yours shorter if you are properly prepared.
 If your mortgage broker already has your income, employment and down payment documents, and has already pre-approved you, s/he should be able to convert this to a firm approval within 24 to 72 hours, depending on your specifics.

-You may be an alpha type who prides herself on getting it done, no matter what the challenge.
-But this is no time for pride.
-Surround yourself with the best service professionals possible — this is after all one of the largest financial transactions you will ever make.
+You may be an alpha-type who prides yourself on getting it done, no matter what the challenge.
+But don’t forget that this is after all one of the largest financial transactions you will ever make.#homebuying is no time for pride.
+Surround yourself with the best service professionals possible.
+Click To Tweet

 And do so with the fun knowledge that someone else is paying your top dog real estate agent and mortgage broker.
 Chances are, their services will not cost you a penny.